Are you ready to start drawing up your Algarve itinerary and have a spectacular time in Portugal?

 If you don’t want to take the tour, you can go straight to Praia Dona Ana, which is considered one of the most beautiful beaches in the world.

-You can stay on Dona Ana, which has a parking lot, wooden boardwalks, beach amenities, a restaurant, a masseur and lifeguards on duty, or just take pictures and head to the picturesque Praia do Camilo, one of my favorite beaches in Lagos.
+You can stay on Dona Ana, which has a parking lot, wooden boardwalks, beach amenities, a restaurant, a masseur and lifeguards on duty, or just take pictures and head to the picturesque Praia do Camilo, one of my favourite beaches in Lagos.

-These two beaches are within walking distance, or a 5min drive.
+These two beaches are within walking distance or a 5min drive.